ChaseAnzelc/Banking-Ledger/README.md

 *...as long as .Net is setup on your computer

 # Overview
-This Application is a small version of a banking ledger.<br>
+This Application is a small version of a bank.<br>

 Console Applicaiton - Built with c#<br>
 Web Application - Built with c# and ASP .NET - uses bootstrap to style<br>